-This works when , , and are perpendicular side lengths of the same prism and all measurements use the same unit.
-A rectangular prism is also called a cuboid, so both names refer to the same formula.
+where , , and are the three perpendicular side lengths and every measurement uses the same unit.
+A rectangular prism is also called a cuboid, so both names point to the same formula.

 Worked Example: cm By cm By cm

-Suppose a rectangular prism has length cm, width cm, and height cm.
-Find its volume.
+A rectangular prism has length cm, width cm, and height cm.
+Use the formula:

 Substitute the values: